AnAppAMonth/chai-highlight/README.md

 don't style it.
 This is intended to not style error messages already styled by assertion authors.
 The default is `/\x1B\[/`.

+The `setMarkStyles()` method takes two arguments:

+1. markStyle.
+The style used by marked NPM module names.
+The default is `'\x1B[46m'`.

+2. restoreMarkStyle.
+The sequence used to restore the style to the default for non-marked text.
+The default is `'\x1B[49m'`.

-You can set any number of these in a `setStyles()` call, if a falsy value is passed in, that parameter isn't changed.
+You can set any number of these in a `setStyles()` or `setMarkStyles()` call, if a falsy value is passed in, that parameter isn't changed.

 Caveats